Dwarf-Community/Dwarf/README.md

 Finally, you have to let Django setup the database for you:
 `python manage.py makemigrations`
+`python manage.py makemigrations dwarf`
 `python manage.py migrate`

 That should be it for now.
 There will be more things to install as soon as the web front-end part will be released, such as nginx and gunicorn, so keep an eye at [my Discord server](https://discord.me/AileenLumina)! :)

 You can start the bot by going to your Django project's directory and issueing the following command (after you activated your virtualenv as described above):
 `python manage.py startbot`
 Have fun!
-If you need help, drop by #support and we'll try to help you. ^-^
+If you need help, drop by the Discord server and we'll try to help you. ^-^